Behavioral Therapy to Help You Live a Valued Life

 PTSD limits and narrows people’s lives in many ways.
 Trauma sufferers are most likely working hard to avoid anything that might “trigger” the thoughts, feeling or memories of their experiences, and avoidance behaviors can often spiral into evasion of many other things that aren’t directly related to the trauma.
 Many people, including those suffering from anorexia, bulimia, EDNOS and binge eating disorder, turn to numbing, addictive processes to try to be free of past painful experiences.
 While these harmful practices might give short term relief to the sufferings, untimely addictive processes add to the suffering problem, causing people to lose connection with the life they want and value.

 Trauma recovery means being able to be fully involved in a life that is rich with value rather than one ruled by past painful experiences and avoidance strategies, no matter what thoughts or feelings or body sensations show up in the mind.
-ACT processes are designed to help people learn how to take committed actions toward the life they want for themselves.
+Acceptance and Commitment Therapy processes are designed to help people learn how to take committed actions toward the life they want for themselves.

 ACT and Trauma at Eating Recovery Center: The Course of Recovery

-From the ACT perspective, people are not broken—rather, they are stuck.
+From the Acceptance and Commitment Therapy perspective, people are not broken—rather, they are stuck.
 No one is taught the skills necessary to be able to tolerate pain and function after a traumatic event.
 ACT is focused on helping people change their relationship with the difficult emotions so their lives are not ruled by them and they are free to make the choices toward their valued lives.
-At Eating Recovery Center, the trauma recovery process is based in ACT processes and includes the following components:
+At Eating Recovery Center, the trauma recovery process is based in Acceptance and Commitment Therapy processes and includes the following components:

 Medical and Nutritional Stability: Simply put, no one has the ability to do the hard work of trauma recovery without this basic platform.